-However, those with joint problems might be concerned about the level of impact on the spine, hips, knees and ankles is a common concern, as well as the intensity level of the class.
+However, those with joint problems might be concerned about the level of impact on the spine, hips, knees and ankles, as well as the intensity level of the class.
 Knowing the characteristics of high-impact and low-impact aerobic exercise can help you decide which best suits your fitness goals and physical abilities.

 The Lowdown on High Impact

 High impact activity can be any kind of strenuous cardiovascular routine where both feet may be off the ground at the same time.
 High-impact aerobics tend to burn more calories than low-impact, however, the chance for injury either during the session or over time is higher than with low-impact workouts.

 Low Impact Means Lower Stress

-During low-impact aerobics at least one or both feet are on the floor at all times, reducing the stress on the musculoskeletal system.
+During low-impact aerobics, at least one or both feet are on the floor at all times, reducing the stress on the musculoskeletal system.
 The lower impact makes the activity inclusive to fitness novices and people with physical limitations and injuries.
 Low impact does not mean the workout is less effective.
 While low-impact aerobics tend to burn fewer calories than high impact, a 30-minute session can still burn 165 for a 125-pound person, according to Harvard Health Publications.

-Bone Up On Aerobic Benefits
+Bone up on Aerobic Benefits

-Because bone mass peaks during early adulthood, women and men older than age 20 can help prevent bone loss with three 50-minute low-impact sessions or three 25-minute high impact sessions a week to keep the musculoskeletal system strong and improve balance and coordination.
+Because bone mass peaks during early adulthood, women and men older than age 20 can help prevent bone loss with three 50-minute low-impact sessions or three 25-minute high-impact sessions a week to keep the musculoskeletal system strong and improve balance and coordination.
 Individuals with osteoporosis should consult a physician before starting an aerobic program.

-Something For Everyone
+Something for Everyone

-In many gym environments, grandparents in their 70s queue up for classes along with former college athletes and eager post-natal mothers, so the workouts have to be accessible to all fitness levels.
+In many gym environments, grandparents in their 70s queue up for classes, along with former college athletes and eager new mothers — so the workouts have to be accessible to all fitness levels.
 Many gyms offer classes with low-impact modifications for beginners or persons with physical limitations and high impact challenges for advanced participants.